IBM/aspera-cli/README.md

 ## <a id="installation"></a>Installation

-It is possible to install *either* directly on the host operating system (Linux, Windows, macOS) or as a docker container.
+It is possible to install **either** directly on the host operating system (Linux, macOS, Windows) or as a docker container.

 The direct installation is recommended and consists in installing: